DIDS-EI/BTPG/README.md

-# BTPG: A Platform and Benchmark for Behavior Tree Planning in Everyday Service Robots
+# BTPG: A Platform and Benchmark for Behavior Tree Planning in Everyday Service Robots (IJCAI 2025)

 A Platform and Benchmark for Behavior Tree Planning in Everyday Service Robots.
 Based on RoboWaiter and [VirtualHome](http://virtual-home.org/) v2.3.0
 <div align="center">